rvdb7345/ArticleClassifier/docs/index.md

 Welcome to the documentation of this project.

-This project focuses on multi-label classification of academic articles using GNNs and label-guided embeddings focused at mitigating the performance decrease result from strongly imbalanced labels.
+This project focuses on the multi-label classification of academic articles using GNNs and label-guided embeddings aimed at mitigating the performance decrease resulting from strongly imbalanced labels.

 The documentation will cover the different aspects of the project, namely: